gsomani/gsomani.github.io/_posts/2024-04-22-chessboard-puzzle.md

     return sum;
   }

-  config = createChessboard(8);
+  const config = createChessboard(size);

-  function check(){

-    key = configToKey(config);
+  const key = configToKey(config);

-    guess = document.getElementById("keyLoc");
+  function check(guess){
-    const success = (key == guess.value);
+    const success = (key == guess);

     if (success)
       alert("Successfull key guess");
     else
       alert("Wrong!
 Try again");
   }

 </script>
 <br/>
-<input id="keyLoc" text="Enter decoded key location from above board" type="number"/> <br/>

-<button onclick="check()" style="cursor:pointer"> Verify key location </button>

 <br/>

 The solution mentioned is the one presented in the [video](https://www.youtube.com/watch?v=wTJI_WuZSwE).
 I would also like to mention that prisoners can decide to label squares with 6-bit numbers in any permutation leading to possible 64! solutions to this puzzle.
 But some permutations have more symmetry and require less effort to remember and actually do computations in real time.

 There is an alternative solution to this in terms of primitive polynomials which I discovered while studying BCH codes.
 The primitive polynomials are important in understanding algebraic error correcting codes including BCH and also solve this puzzle.